Lake George School Powder Horn

 John Call – March 21, 1759

-This is a beautiful horn, carved by a Lake George School horner, from the French & Indian War period.
+This is a beautiful horn which was found in an attic in Hamilton, Ohio years ago.
+It demonstrates the artwork of a Lake George School horner, from the French & Indian War period.
 It is signed “JOHN CALL HIS HORN ♦ WOODSTOCK MARCH 21 1759”.
 Above his name is a two line verse, “I POWDER WITH MY BROTHER BALL A HERO LIKE DO CONQUER ALL”.
 There is a nice deep zigzag border design separating the verse from the name section.
 There are also numerous faces, symbols, and flowery vines carved on the horn.
 The wood base is secured by wooden pegs and an iron staple is at the base of the horn for the attachment of a carrying strap.
 It has a nice dark yellow color, recessed neck, and it still retains the horn plug.
 It is 13.5 inches in length and in excellent condition.